 - Mid-term grades are required for all first-year students.

 - Mid-term and final grade options for First-year Writing classes are A, B, and C (with appropriate + and -), NC (for grades below C-), and I (for incomplete; only available for final grades)

 - If you assign an NC (or F for non-FWP courses), you will be prompted to enter one of three reasons: earned, never attended, or stopped attending.
 If a student continues to come to class but goes over the allowed number of absences, you should enter “earned” as the reason for the NC.

 - Midterm NCs: If a student earns an NC at midterm and you specified the NC was because they never attended or stopped attending, you’ll need to take additional steps if they return to class.
 Please see the registrar’s guidance.

 - If you do not have the correct grading options on your class’s drop down box on Banner, please contact the first-year writing office immediately.

 However, sometimes incompletes are unavoidable, especially if students have academic misconduct reviews pending at the Dean’s office or have catastrophic emergencies during finals week.
 Contact the FWP Director before giving a student an incomplete.
 The FWP office not only needs to be aware of the situation, but can also help advise you on how and when the incomplete can be satisfied.
-You should also complete an Authorization for an Incomplete form), get it signed by all parties, and return it to Melinda Fields.

 Once the incomplete is satisfied, you will need to change the student’s grade (see Grade Changes, above).